7 Tips On How to Determine Value of a Used Camper

 You could also peruse RV dealer websites to know the price of a used RV.

-But the big problem with used RV dealerships is they tend to overinflate the RV prices, o you also need to be careful.
+However, the big problem with used RV dealerships is that they tend to overinflate RV prices, so you must be careful.
 Gather information from a couple of dealers and see the average price.

 The other thing is RVs in dealerships are usually not inspected, so don’t make your purchase blindly.